Dear Members,

 blower and enables the Directors & employees to raise their concerns, also provides an

 option of direct access to the Chairman of Audit Committee.
-During the period under
+During the financial year

 Committee.
-During the period under review, no complaint was received under vigil
+During the financial year 2024-25, no complaint was received under Vigil

 website of the Company at https://satincreditcare.